lbownik/schemaupgrader/README.md

 These tools are fine but they impose complexity into the building process.
 The proposed solution, on the other hand, is more a convention then code and assumes that one:
-* keepsall database creation and modification DDL statements as a set of functions expressed in a programming language;
+* keeps all database creation and modification DDL statements as a set of functions expressed in a programming language;
 * uses separate database table to keep track of schema versions;
 * forces the application to check schema version at startup and makes it fail